I've been doing some reading up on a new work at home opportunity I came across the other day.

 - Strong desire to help people and a positive attitude

 Zirtual hires people from the U.S. only at this time.
-People from all states appear to be welcome to apply.
+People from all states may apply.

 After going through all the steps of the application process, they should let you know something one way or another as to whether or not you've been hired.
 People who did not make it in report receiving a rejection notice, so it's good they don't leave you hanging.

 If the idea of working from home as a zirtual assistant intrigues you, just visit this page to check for openings.
-They may or may not be currently hiring.
+Note that the virtual assistant positions are not always available at Zirtual.

 Good luck, and please please do come back and share your progress/experience here so it will help out others.
 Thanks!